 Setting up DEAL.

-As a result of years of trying to volunteer, and trying to encourage the Chair and his supporters to become more accountable, a member of Disability Labour members set up Disability Equality Act Labour.
+As a result of years of trying to volunteer, and trying to encourage the Chair and his supporters to become more accountable, a member of Disability Labour set up Disability Equality Act Labour.
 Since then we’ve done the work Disability Labour should have been doing.

 Things get worse.